-Should the passing of an eligible Applicant require that Wildfire Mitigation activities stop, the CM will immediately weatherize the property, if applicable, in a manner that protects the property, preserves any partially completed work, and avoids any adverse effects of stopping construction activities.
+Should the passing of an eligible Applicant require that Wildfire Mitigation activities stop, the CM will immediately weatherize the property in a manner that protects the property, preserves any partially completed work, and avoids any adverse effects of stopping construction activities.

-Successors of the Applicant must provide a death certificate and provide documentation to substantiate new ownership of the property, for example: will, probate documents, and/or court orders and evidence of title transfer to start the new eligibility review process.
+Successors of the Applicant must provide a death certificate and provide documentation to substantiate new ownership of the property, for example: will, probate documents, and/or court orders to start the new eligibility review process.

 After the passing of an Applicant, the application will be reviewed in accordance with the following specific scenarios: